A-Maged/nestjs-auto-crud/README.md

 # Nestjs Auto Crud
-Extend `BaseCrudController` to get all CRUD methods for an entity with the option of supplying validators to run befor each method.
+Extend `BaseCrudController` [here](https://github.com/A-Maged/nestjs-auto-crud/blob/main/src/BaseCrudController.ts), to get all CRUD methods for an entity with the option of supplying validators to run before each method.

 ```ts